 The aftermath, glass everywhere.
 But look, my candlesticks were unscathed!
 And all the holiday cards fell down except the Apartment Therapy card…

 Last weekend, gravity did some redecorating at my apartment, bringing a large antique mirror crashing to the floor.
 Both the mirror and frame were totally unsalvageable, reduced to splinters of glass and gilded wood, and once I got over my shock and my gratitude that no one was hurt (because someone could have really been hurt!), I confess it made me want to cry — I loved that mirror!
 I'm sure many of us have had beloved objects or decor that has been irreversibly ruined.
-So what are some of the lessons we can learn from their untimely demises?1.
-Don't cry over anything that can't cry over you.
+So what are some of the lessons we can learn from their untimely demises?

 So what do you think?
 Have you lost a piece of furniture that you loved?
 What lessons did you learn from it?